ArcticZeroo/flutter-search-bar/README.md

 #### getSearchAction
 `IconButton getSearchAction(BuildContext context)`
 This takes `context` as an argument, and returns an IconButton suitable for an Action in an AppBar.
-If you want your SearchBar to actually work, put this inside your `buildDefaultAppBar` method.
+If you want your SearchBar to actually work, put this inside your `buildDefaultAppBar`pub  method.

 #### build